-Given in recognition of exemplary early-career leaders who are advancing the wider civic engagement movement through higher education to build a broader public culture of democracy.
+The Saltmarsh Award is given in recognition of exemplary early-career leaders who are advancing the wider civic engagement movement in higher education grounded in community-campus collaboration to build a broader public culture of democracy committed to equity.

 The award recipient will receive a commemorative to acknowledge the national recognition, will be asked to be an advisor to ADP’s executive director, will have ex officio seat on the ADP Steering Committee, and can meet quarterly with John Saltmarsh and the ADP director.

 In an effort to recognize, support, and encourage the next generation of leaders in the civic engagement movement, the American Democracy Project established in 2011 a national award, the John Saltmarsh Award for Emerging Leaders in Civic Engagement.
 The award recognizes emerging higher education leaders whose community partnership work is grounded in reciprocity, mutual respect, shared authority, and co-creation of goals and outcomes.
 The award was named in John Saltmarsh’s honor to recognize a long-standing passion of his: nurturing and preparing the next generation of higher education leaders (staff, faculty, or administrators) to sustain and advance the civic engagement movement.
 Emerging leaders demonstrate contributions in the areas of practice, institutionalization, and scholarship.